zirkeldesign/cakephp-rest-plugin/readme.md

 Todo:

  - More testing
+ - Cake 1.3 support?
- - The RestLog model that tracks usage should focus more on IP for rate-limiting than account info.
+ - DONE - The RestLog model that tracks usage should focus more on IP for rate-limiting than account info.
 This is mostly to defend against denial of server & brute force attempts
- - Cake 1.3 support?
  - DONE - Maybe some Refactoring.
 This is pretty much the first attempt at a working plugin
  - DONE (thx to Jonathan Dalrymple) - XML (now only JSON is supported)